sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - new `/chat` endpoint that supports streaming (GIVE EXAMPLE), accepting `ChatRequest` and returning `ChatResponse` under both http and websocket.
 You can access this data structures in plugins with `cat.chat_request` and `cat.chat_response`.
 - When a client calls the cat, it can specify which agent to use in `ChatRequest.agent`.
 Default is `simple`, which is the old one.
 - conversation history endpoints (GET and POST) have been deleted and there is a new CRUD for chat sessions in core plugin `XXXXXXX`.
 Convo history as a recommended practice, must be passed via ws or http via `ChatRequest.messages` (similar to OpenAI or Ollama).
-- endpoint `/message` has been moved to core_plugin `legacy_v1`, so it is still available.
+- endpoint `/message` has been moved to plugin `legacy_v1`, so it is still available.
 The main http endpoint to chat with the cat is `/chat` and must receive a `ChatRequest` JSON, which is very similar to the format use by all major LLM/assistant vendors.
 The endpoint supports streaming
 - You can define new agents in your plugin subclassing `BaseAgent` and registering it with a hook:
   ```python
     ESEMPIO CUSTOM AGENT
   ```
-- so input and output data structure have changed, but by keeping active the core_plugin `legacy_v1` old clients should still work (make a PR if you find bugs).
+- so input and output data structure have changed, but by keeping active plugin `legacy_v1` old clients should still work (make a PR if you find bugs).
 - From now on we only support chat models, text only or text plus images.
 Pure completion models are not supported anymore.
 If you need to use one, create your own LLM adapter and hook it via `factory_allowed_llms`.
 - Embedders are not automatically associated with the chosen LLM vendor.
 You will need to configure that yourself, The cat will notify you at every message if the embedder is not set.
 - when calling the Cat via websocket and http streaming, all tokens, notifications, agent steps, errors and other lifecycle events (including final response) will be sent following the [AG-UI](https://docs.ag-ui.com/concepts/events) protocol.